ProspectEye/ApsisLead-REST-API/README.md

 API keys and Authentication
 ====================
 To be able to make calls to the REST service ones need an API-key.
-To be able to recieve an API-key you have to be a customer to prospecteye.
+To be able to recieve an API-key you have to be a customer to APSIS Lead.
-Once a customer you can generate a API-key from the Prospectey client.
-Go to settings->Addins and klick the API-key generate button.
+Once a customer you can generate a API-key from the APSIS Lead client.
+Go to Settings-> Connections and klick the API-key generate button.

 The REST service have a BASIC authentication with your accountid as username and API-key as password.

 Sandbox
 ====================
 It is also possible to make calls to our sandbox account.
-In order to revieve access to the sandbox just send an email to us support@prospecteye.com and asking for access and what you want to try out.
+In order to revieve access to the sandbox just send an email to us support@apsis.com and asking for access and what you want to try out.

 Limitations
 ====================